allegroai/clearml-docs/docs/deploying_clearml/clearml_server_aws_ec2_ami.md

 For information about upgrading a ClearML Server in an AWS instance, see [here](upgrade_server_aws_ec2_ami.md).

 :::important
-If ClearML Server is being reinstalled, we recommend clearing browser cookies for ClearML Server.
+If ClearML Server is being reinstalled, clearing browser cookies for ClearML Server is recommended.
 For example, for Firefox, go to Developer Tools > Storage > Cookies, and for Chrome, go to Developer Tools > Application > Cookies, and delete all cookies under the ClearML Server URL.
 :::